Learn & Discover

 Grading and sorting

 Whether a large or small cider maker, this process will involve some kind of Quality Assurance system to ensure that apples, and apples only, are processed.
 Even when hand picking apples, but especially if machine harvesting, it is amazing what else can be brought into the cidery from the orchard.
-I have personally born witness to the removal of grass, mud, twigs, barbed wire, tree stakes and even a pineapple (no word of a lie).
+I have personally borne witness to the removal of grass, mud, twigs, barbed wire, tree stakes and even a pineapple (no word of a lie).

-If a cider maker is using dessert or culinary apples, they will generally be receiving the fruit in apple bins, picked into straight from the tree at harvest time.
+If a cider maker is using dessert or culinary apples, they will generally be receiving the fruit in apple bins, picked straight from the tree at harvest time.
 These apple bins will either head straight to the cidery for milling at pressing, or head to a cold storage facility to be utilised by cider makers throughout the year at their discretion.

 Grading and sorting

 Whether a large or small cider maker, this process will involve some kind of Quality Assurance system to ensure that apples, and apples only, are processed.
 Even when hand picking apples, but especially if machine harvesting, it is amazing what else can be brought into the cidery from the orchard.
-I have personally born witness to the removal of grass, mud, twigs, barbed wire, tree stakes and even a pineapple (no word of a lie).
+I have personally borne witness to the removal of grass, mud, twigs, barbed wire, tree stakes and even a pineapple (no word of a lie).

-If a cider maker is using dessert or culinary apples, they will generally be receiving the fruit in apple bins, picked into straight from the tree at harvest time.
+If a cider maker is using dessert or culinary apples, they will generally be receiving the fruit in apple bins, picked straight from the tree at harvest time.
 These apple bins will either head straight to the cidery for milling at pressing, or head to a cold storage facility to be utilised by cider makers throughout the year at their discretion.

 Milling and pressing